jfrog/SwampUp2024/jftd-111/lab2-Shift-Left/README.md

 3.1.
 Select the CVE associated with the `lodash:3.10.1` package that was determined to be applicable.
 3.2.
 Can you spot the Applicability evidence for this applicable CVE?
 Where should we look to remediate?
 How should we remediate?
 3.3.
-Go ahead and implement the fix by uncommenting line 26 in `./sample-app/index.js` on line 9 and _save the file_.
+Go ahead and implement the fix by uncommenting line 26 in `./sample-app/index.js` on line 9 and _save the file_ if you're running VSCode.
+IntelliJ users don't need to save the file for the changes to persist.
 3.4.
 Re-run the JFrog Plugin scan.
 Is your issue still applicable?